Quieting our thoughts will help us to think with more clarity.

 When we stabilise our own emotions and minds, we are able to help those in need.
 Look out for friends or family members who seem a bit more subdued, quiet or moody, and reach out to them.

 Lend them a listening ear, without judgement or forcing our views upon them.
-If they need help from qualified counselors, assist them to find a suitable one.
-Our simple actions of care makes a positive impact on others.
+If they need help from qualified counselors, assist them in finding a suitable one.
+Our simple caring actions can go a long way in making a positive impact on others.